benlo123/NovaMobsX/README.md

 # NovaMobsX
-New NovaMobs with support NukkitX and AI by [Jesse Boyd](//github.com/boy0001)
+New NovaMobs with support NukkitX